Juvenile Assize Court

 • Professional judges (3, including 1 president and 2 judges of children who are assessors)

-• Popular Jury 6 citizens drawn by lot on the electoral roll (and one or more alternates).
+• Popular Jury of 6 citizens drawn at random from the electoral lists (and one or more alternates)

 • Attorney-General or a prosecutor specialized in juvenile cases, representing the public prosecutor's office